mfontanaz/mfontanaz/README.md

 Hi!
-Commercial professional with 6 years of experience in industry and currently studying the 2nd phase of the Unoesc systems analysis and development course.
+ professional with 10 years of experience in industry and currently studying systems analysis and development course.
 I use Python as a programming language in my studies.